 Each month is devoted to recognizing and honoring the culture, traditions, contributions, and struggles of identity groups that have historically experienced oppression.

-Browse through our website to see the various ways Stony Brook has celebrated diversity, and to learn how you can, too!
+Browse our website to see the various ways Stony Brook has celebrated diversity, and to learn how you can, too!

 Jay Levenson organized a display of Native American artifacts and artwork in the Melville Library.